KIIS-Innovation-Entrepreneurship/KIIS-High-Tech-Entrepreneurship.github.io/index.md

 ---
 ## The Final Deliverables - Due at 8 am on Tuesday, June 14
-### Final Pitch Deck (in class you will use this to give a pitch talk of 12-15 minutes followed by 5-8 minutes of questions)
+### Final Pitch Deck
+#### in class on June 14 you will use this to give a pitch talk of 12-15 minutes followed by 5-8 minutes of questions
 - Use Google Slides
 - Between 10 and 20 Slides (See examples explored in class)
 - Should be primarily visual